allenai/propara/README.md

      Title = {Tracking State Changes in Procedural Text: A Challenge Dataset and Models for Process Paragraph Comprehension}, Year = {2018}
 }

+** Bhavana Davli and Lifu Huang contributed equally to this work.
 ```